AdobeDocs/campaign-standard.en/help/start/using/privacy-requests.md

 Starting 19.4, the **[!UICONTROL CCPA Opt-Out]** field is provided out-of-the-box in the Campaign interface and API.
 By default, the field is available for the standard **[!UICONTROL Profile]** resource.

-If you use a custom profile resource, you need to extend the resource and add the field.
+If you use a custom profile resource, you must extend the resource and add the field.
 We recommend that you use a different name than the out-of-the-box field, for example:  **[!UICONTROL Opt-Out for CCPA]** (optoutccpa).
 When a new field is created, it is automatically supported by the Campaign API.

 For more detailed information on how to extend the profile resource, see [this section](../../developing/using/extending-the-profile-resource-with-a-new-field.md).